The Nadir: Plot

-After having sex, Josto (Jason Schwartzman) tells Oraetta (Jessie Buckley) that despite his incoming marriage, he loves her, which unnerves her.
-She is also shocked when she is informed that Dr. Harvard (Stephen Spencer) survived the poisoned macaron.
-Realizing he will reveal she poisoned him, she returns to her apartment to pack his stuff.
-She discovers a journal in her closet, belonging to Ethelrida (E'myri Crutchfield), making her realize she sent the letter.
+After having sex, Josto (Jason Schwartzman) tells Oraetta (Jessie Buckley) that despite his upcoming marriage, he loves her, which unnerves her.
+She is also shocked to learn that Dr. Harvard (Stephen Spencer) survived the poisoned macaron.
+Realizing he will reveal her role in poisoning him, she returns to her apartment to pack her belongings.
+She discovers a notebook in her closet belonging to Ethelrida (E'myri Crutchfield), making her realize she sent the letter.

-When Josto returns to his club, he is shocked to find an alive Gaetano (Salvatore Esposito), who knocks him unconscious.
-After he wakes up, he is surprised when Gaetano states he now respects him for having ordered Satchel's murder.
-Discovering that his plan backfired, Loy (Chris Rock) calls Mort Kellerman from Fargo for help.
-Loy is also visited by Deafy (Timothy Olyphant), who is aware that Loy sent Zelmare (Karen Aldridge) and Swanee (Kelsey Asbille) away from the city and demands to know their location.
-Loy initially resists out of obligation to his sense of honor, but Deafy mocks his code and ultimately intimidates Loy into revealing that the duo will be taking the 10pm train to Philadelphia.
+When Josto returns to his club, he is shocked to find Gaetano (Salvatore Esposito), who knocks him unconscious.
+After he wakes up, Josto is surprised when Gaetano states he now respects him for having ordered Satchel's murder.
+Realizing his plan has backfired, Loy (Chris Rock) calls Mort Kellerman from Fargo for help.
+He is also visited by Deafy (Timothy Olyphant), who is aware that Loy sent Zelmare (Karen Aldridge) and Swanee (Kelsey Asbille) away from the city and demands to know their location.
+Loy initially resists, but Deafy mocks his code of honor and ultimately forces Loy into revealing that the duo will be taking the 10pm train to Philadelphia.
 Deafy leaves, being told by Loy to never come back to the state, threatening violence otherwise.

 As Deafy assembles a team to catch Zelmare and Swanee, Odis (Jack Huston) convinces him to let him accompany the team, claiming he wants to change his corrupt nature.
-However, Odis's OCD causes him to lock himself at the car before entering.
+However, Odis's OCD causes him to lock himself in the car.
 At the train station, Zelmare and Swanee notice they are followed and start a gunfight with the police.
-Odis finally overcomes his OCD and enters the station, finding many dead cops and civilians.
+Odis finally overcomes his OCD and enters the station, seeing many dead police and civilians.
 He finds Deafy, who has caught Zelmare and Swanee, who asks him to handcuff them.
 Odis instead kills Deafy, but then also kills Swanee.
 A devastated Zelmare then escapes the station.

-Josto and Gaetano are spending time at their mother's house, when Mort Kellerman's men arrive and kill many of their henchmen.
-Gaetano hits back at the hitmen, managing to kill some of them and forcing them to retread.
+Josto and Gaetano are spending time at their mother's house, when Mort's men arrive and kill many of their henchmen.
+Gaetano hits back, managing to kill some of Mort's men and forcing them to retreat.
 However, they go back inside the house and discover that their mother Chianna (Janet Ulrich Brooks) died after being hit by the bullets.